Looking for an exciting career with RPD? Use the above phone number and email to connect with our Recruitment Unit.

 The following is information that will help you file a commendation or a complaint with the Richmond Police Department.
 If you feel strongly about the Department's performance, positively or negatively, let us know.

 At the end of this page you can fill out an electronic form to make a complaint or commend a Police Department employee, or you may prefer to phone in a commendation to the Personnel Unit at (804) 646-6733 or a complaint to the Internal Affairs Team at (804) 646-6816.
-Both offices are open Monday-Friday, 8 a.m. - 5 p.m. and are located at 200 W. Grace St., Richmond, VA 23220.
+Both offices are staffed with a person who may take your call Monday through Friday, 8 a.m. - 5 p.m. or you may leave a message after hours.
+The office is located at 200 W. Grace St., Richmond, VA 23220.

 Pre-printed forms can also be picked up at the following locations: